 Fire safety is a critical consideration for any commercial building, and fire rated doors are an essential component of that safety plan.
-When selecting fire rated doors for a building, it is important to understand the various fire rating classifications, the level of protection they provide, and what factors should be considered when selecting a door for a specific application.
+When selecting fire-rated doors for a building, you should understand the fire ratings for commercial doors, the level of protection they provide, and the factors to consider when choosing a door for a specific application.

 Fire ratings for doors are based on their ability to resist fire and prevent the spread of flames and smoke.
 These ratings are determined by a series of tests that evaluate the door's performance in a fire.
 The most common rating systems for fire doors are the Underwriters Laboratories (UL) and the National Fire Protection Association (NFPA).